- Do Dogs Have Daily Thinking Patterns?

 Socialising And Affection

-Dogs enjoy socializing.
+Dogs think about socializing.
 They easily create friendships with people, other dogs, and other animals.

 Science has shown them to be empathic and altruistic to other animals.